spad-0x/Tradotto/README.md

 <h1>Tradotto.app</h1>

 Tradotto is an app that simplifies the translation process and boosts productivity.
-Developed in Swift, it lets you select text in any window and, with the ⌘+C followed by ⌥+C key combination, instantly display the translation.
+Developed in Swift, it lets you select text in any window and, with the <strong>⌘+C</strong> followed by <strong>⌥+C</strong> key combination, instantly display the translation.
 No more multiple windows or hassle!

 <br>
 <h3>GUI Example</h3>